dirkk0/basicAI/README.md

 - create a sphere
 - rename it to sphere0
-- set the sphere collider to isTrigger = true
+- check isTrigger in the sphere collider

 - duplicate it and move the copy elsewhere
-- rename it to sphere1
+- rename the copy to sphere1